Skip to main content

 April's heat means rooftop bars come into their own once the sun drops.

 Zouk runs full DJ lineups Friday and Saturday.
+The summer-buildup hip-hop and EDM circuit kicks into gear in April.

 #Shopping

-Bugis Street Market is cheaper.
+Bugis Street Market is cheaper for streetwear and souvenirs.

 #Culture & Etiquette